bsdpot/potluck/pixelfed/README.md

 The parameters MAILHOST, MAILPORT, MAILUSER, MAILPASS, MAILFROM relate to an SMTP account for sending mail notices.

+The REDISHOST parameter is the IP address or hostname of a redis instance, such as the redis pot jail.

 The parameters S3REGION, S3USER, S3PASS, S3BUCKET related to object storage configuration.
 This must be setup beforehand with applicable write permissions.

 The parameter S3URL is the url to post to when writing to object storage.
 Include `http://` or `https://` as applicable.